acocciolo/fixityberry/README.md

     wget https://raw.githubusercontent.com/acocciolo/fixityberry/master/Install.sh

     sudo ./Install.sh YOUR_EMAIL_ADDRESS@gmail.com

+7) With your hard drives connected with USB (you may want to use a USB splitter if you have several hard drives), restart the PI.
+When the PI starts up, it will do the fixity scans, email you, and power down.
+To restart, issue the followign command:

+    sudo shutdown -r now

-7) Optional: Connect Raspberry Pi and hard drives to a power strip, and connect to it a power timer so that the fixity checking can occur weekly.
+8) Optional: Connect Raspberry Pi and hard drives to a power strip, and connect to it a power timer so that the fixity checking can occur weekly.
 For example, the Stanley Power Timer is an inexpensive option available at Amazon:

 http://www.amazon.com/Stanley-31200-TimerMax-Grounded-1-Outlet/dp/B0020ML744